34th Bomb Squadron: Inter-war years

 On 24 March 1923, the World War I 34th Aero Squadron was reconstituted into the permanent United States Army Air Service as the 34th Pursuit Squadron.
 The Army allotted the unit to the Sixth Corps Area, but it remained inactive, although nominally assigned to the inactive 8th Pursuit Group.
 Until 1927, its designated Active Associate Unit was the 27th Pursuit Squadron.
-In 1927 its allotted Corps Area became the IX Corps Area, and in 1928, the VIII Corps Area.
+In 1927 its allotted Corps Area became the Ninth Corps Area, and in 1928, the Eighth Corps Area.
 In 1929, it became a Regular Army Inactive unit, remaining inactive, but with reserve officers assigned.
 These officers participated in summer training exercises at Kelly Field between 1929 and 1931.

 The 34th Pursuit Squadron was finally activated on 15 July 1931, at March Field, California, and assigned to the 17th Pursuit Group.

-In the early 1930s, the squadron flew Boeing P-12 and Boeing P-26 fighter aircraft until, in 1935, it was redesignated the 34th Attack Squadron, assigned to the similarly redesignated 17th Attack Group.
-P-12s continued to be flown after the establishment of the GHQ Air Force in March 1935.
-The squadron received its first Northrop A-17 attack dive bombers in July 1936.
-In 1939 the A-17 was considered obsolete, and the squadron was re-equipped with the new Douglas Douglas B-18 Bolo medium bomber, being re-designated as the 34th Bombardment Squadron.
+In the early 1930s, the squadron flew Boeing P-12 and Boeing P-26 Peashooter pursuit aircraft.
+In 1935, it was redesignated the 34th Attack Squadron, assigned to the similarly redesignated 17th Attack Group.
+It continued to fly P-12s until it received its first Northrop A-17 attack dive bombers in July 1936.
+By 1939 the A-17 was considered obsolescent, and the squadron was re-equipped with the new Douglas B-18 Bolo medium bomber and redesignated the 34th Bombardment Squadron.
+The B-18s were soon replaced by Douglas B-23 Dragons.

-In June 1940 the squadron was moved to McChord Field, Washington where it began flying reconnaissance patrols over the Pacific Northwest.
-The B-18 had a short life in front-line service, and the 34th was re-equipped with the new North American B-25 Mitchell medium bomber in February 1941, being one of the first squadrons in the Army Air Corps to receive the new bomber.
-In June, the squadron was reassigned to Pendleton Field, Oregon, as part of a dispersal plan by the Northwest Air District as part of the buildup of the Air Corps.
+In June 1940 the squadron moved to McChord Field, Washington.
+The B-23 had a short life in front-line service, and the 34th was re-equipped with the new North American B-25 Mitchell medium bomber in February 1941, when the 17th Group became the first Air Corps unit to receive the new bomber.
+In June, the squadron moved to Pendleton Field, Oregon, as part of a dispersal plan by the Northwest Air District as part of the buildup of the Air Corps.
 In August, it received the updated B-25B, that had a much heavier defensive armament, dictated by the results of combat reports coming in from Europe.

 World War II

+Antisubmarine patrols

 In the immediate aftermath of the Pearl Harbor Attack, the 34th flew anti-submarine warfare patrols in the Pacific Northwest from 22 December 1941 to c.
 March 1942.
-It was reassigned to Lexington County Airport, South Carolina, on 9 February 1942 in order to meet the greater threat from German submarines operating off the East Coast.
-At that time, the only B-25s in service were with the 17th Bombardment Group.
+It moved to Lexington County Airport, South Carolina, on 9 February 1942 in order to meet the greater threat from German submarines operating off the East Coast.